 Rare problems include:

-- Perforation of the uterus.
-There's an extremely small (1 in 1,000) risk that an IUD might push through the wall of the uterus while it is being put in.
+Perforation of the uterus.
+There's an extremely small risk that an IUD might push through the wall of the uterus while it is being put in.

-- Pelvic inflammatory disease (PID).
+Pelvic inflammatory disease (PID).
 There's a very low risk of infection from bacteria getting into the uterus during IUD insertion.
-Most infections occur in the first 20 days after placement of the IUD.
+Most such infections happen in the first 20 days after placement of the IUD.

-- a girl has PID or an active STD infection
+- with PID or an active STD infection

-- a girl is already pregnant or may be pregnant
+- who is already pregnant or may be pregnant

-- a girl has problems with her uterus, like a disease or malformation, or if she has abnormal bleeding
+- who has problems with her uterus, like a disease or malformation, or has abnormal bleeding

 Where Are IUDs Available?